LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 <img class="fancyimage" width="750" src="img/maven/cb-template.png">

-A CB bot will handle the incoming consumer message, and then use Maven AI routing policies to route the customer to a VIP agent or Regular Customer Agent.
+A CB bot will handle the incoming consumer message, and then use Conversation Orchestrator routing policies to route the customer to a VIP agent or Regular Customer Agent.
 Setting up the CB bot in the beginning will allow you to test the scenarios end to end.

 ### Import Maven CB Bot template and setup